Ocean View, Virginia

-Ocean View is a coastal region in the independent city of Norfolk, Virginia in the United States.
-It has several miles of shoreline on the Chesapeake Bay to the north, starting with Willoughby Spit to the west and the Joint Expeditionary Base -- Little Creek in the independent city of Virginia Beach on the east.
+Ocean View is a bayfront beach region in the independent city of Norfolk, Virginia in the United States.
+It has several miles of shoreline on the southern end of the Chesapeake Bay, starting at the Willoughby Spit to the west and ending at the Little Creek channel in the East Beach neighborhood to the east, just before reaching the Joint Expeditionary Base–Little Creek in the independent city of Virginia Beach.

 Shire to County to City

 The entire area of South Hampton Roads was part of Elizabeth River Shire when it was formed in 1634.
 From this original shire (or county), in 1636, New Norfolk County was formed, which was divided again into Upper and Lower Norfolk counties in 1637.
 Lower Norfolk County was split in 1691 to form Princess Anne County and Norfolk County.

 The Ocean View area was to remain part of Norfolk County for over 225 years, until it and the adjacent Willoughby Spit area were annexed by the independent City of Norfolk in 1923.
 (Virginia has had independent city political subdivisions since 1871).
 A small portion of East Ocean View adjacent to the Little Creek Amphibious Base was added in a land-swap with the city of Virginia Beach in 1988.